dwram/tech-tests/GildedRose/README.md

 end
 ```

+Qualities and sell_in numerics were determined by the legacy code conditionals.

 **Acceptance criteria**

 - All items have a SellIn value which denotes the number of days we have to sell the item